Est3banio/linkvault/README.md

 - Solid Queue for background job processing
 - Ruby's built-in testing framework
 - Tailwind CSS for styling
-- GitLab CI/CD for automated testing and deployment
+- GitHub Actions for automated testing and deployment

 ### CI/CD Pipeline

-This project uses GitLab CI/CD for continuous integration and deployment.
+This project uses GitHub Actions for continuous integration and deployment.
 The pipeline includes:

 - Automated testing on every commit
 - Code quality checks with RuboCop
 - Security scanning with Brakeman
 - Dependency vulnerability scanning
-- Automated deployment to staging/production environments
+- Import map auditing for JavaScript security

-See `.gitlab-ci.yml` for the complete pipeline configuration.
+See `.github/workflows/ci.yml` for the complete pipeline configuration.

 ### User Management